npalladium/server-seer/README.md

 #### Using the built version

-Check, if the built version exists in the `build` folder.
-Grab the correct one for your architecture.
+Download the latest release file from here: https://github.com/andriussev/server-seer/releases or one from the `build` folder.
+Be sure to download the one with your architecture.

-You will need the `configuration.json` and `commands.json` files in the same directory for the application to start.
+You will need the `configuration.json` and `commands.json`, for which you can find examples in the repository.

 The sqlite database should be created automatically.

 #### Building it yourself